This ultimate marriage of land and sea is perfect for date night and for those times that you simply want to treat yourself!

-Those “unlimited bread sticks and salad” chains may be fine for an ordinary date night but for a special romantic dinner like Valentine’s Day, somehow surf and turf has always been thought to be the great aphrodisiac, and nothing says “I love you” like home cooking.
+Those “unlimited bread sticks and salad” chains may be fine for an ordinary date night but for a special romantic dinner like Valentine’s Day or New Year’s Eve for two, somehow surf and turf has always been thought to be the great aphrodisiac, and nothing says “I love you” like home cooking.

 Surf & Turf is traditionally a filet mignon and lobster, but you can use other steaks.
 Click here for more on beef cuts.
 And interestingly, when you buy just a lobster tail, you almost always get a frozen tail from a warm water lobster, a breed that doesn’t have the big meaty claws of cold water lobsters.
 They are delicious, and perfect for this dish.
 If you are a Maine lobster devotee, make sure to buy a live whole lobster with claws.
 Click here for more about lobster types as well as some interesting pictures.

 - 1 uncooked lobster tail, approximately 6 ounces (170.1 g)

 - 2 wagyu ribeye filets, 8-ounces (226.8-g) each (feel free to substitute a prime grade filet)